-The Regional IP&C program developed a new Healthcare Associated Infection (HAI) Surveillance Policy this year, moving to a targeted HAI surveillance program for infections that are more common/relevant to an area or that are required by governing bodies (i.e., Manitoba (MB) Health, Accreditation Canada).
+The Regional IP&C program developed a Healthcare Associated Infection (HAI) Surveillance Policy two years ago, moving to a targeted HAI surveillance program for infections that are more common/relevant to an area or that are required by governing bodies (i.e., Manitoba [MB] Health, Accreditation Canada).

-- Acute Care targeted HAI surveillance includes the following: - Methicillin Resistant Staphylococcus aureus (MRSA) colonizations and infections, - o Carbapenamase Producing Enterobacteriaceae (CPE) colonizations and infections, - o Vancomycin Resistant Enterococci (VRE) bacteremia (bloodstream infection), - o Clostridioides difficile infections (CDI), and - Catheter-Associated Urinary Tract Infections (CAUTI). - Personal Care Home targeted HAI surveillance includes the following: - MRSA colonizations and infections, - CPE colonizations and infections, - VRE bacteremia (bloodstream infection), - o CDI, - Symptomatic Urinary Tract Infections (UTI) excluding CAUTI, - Respiratory tract infections, and - Gastrointestinal tract infections.
+- Acute Care targeted HAI surveillance includes the following: - Methicillin Resistant Staphylococcus aureus (MRSA) colonizations and infections, - o Carbapenemase Producing Enterobacteriaceae (CPE) colonizations and infections, - Vancomycin Resistant Enterococci (VRE) bacteremia (bloodstream infection), - o Clostridioides difficile infections (CDI), and - Catheter-Associated Urinary Tract Infections (CAUTI).

+- Personal Care Home targeted HAI surveillance includes the following:

+- MRSA colonizations and infections,

+- CPE colonizations and infections,

+- VRE bacteremia (bloodstream infection),

+- o CDI,

+- Symptomatic Urinary Tract Infections (UTI) excluding CAUTI,

+- o Respiratory tract infections, and

+- o Gastrointestinal tract infections.

-The AC HAI rate is now calculated as total number of cases by 10,000 AC inpatient days (to align with MB Health) and the PCH rate is calculated as total number of cases by 1,000 PCH resident days (to align with Infection Prevention and Control [IPAC] Canada).
+The AC HAI rate is calculated as total number of cases by 10,000 AC inpatient days (to align with MB Health) and the PCH rate is calculated as total number of cases by 1,000 PCH resident days (to align with Infection Prevention and Control [IPAC] Canada).
 The presentation of rates by client days is recommended by Canadian Nosocomial Infection Surveillance Program (CNISP) as it reflects the per-day client risk of acquiring a HAI and disease risk factors.
 For this reason, it is the most useful rate for comparing different types of health care facilities with varying average lengths of stay.

-With the changes to the targeted infections for AC and PCH, HAI rates cannot be compared to previous years.
-As such, the HAI rates for 2022-2023 will be a new baseline.
+With the changes to the targeted infections for AC and PCH, the targeted HAI rates for 2022-2023 will be a new baseline.